jpikl/mmvv/docs/reference/rew-x.md

 The `:` marker is a hint that an expression does not consume stdin.
 Without it, the overall execution might get stuck forever due to blocked IO calls.

-Only external commands need `:` to be explicitely specified.
+Only external commands need `:` to be explicitly specified.
 For built-in commands, `:` is detected automatically.

 ```sh
 rew x '{seq 1..3} {: !seq 1 3} {:# echo 1; echo 2; echo 3}'